quirimmo/rock-paper-scissors-lizard-spock/README.md

 ### Run the unit tests

-All the js files are followed with unit tests.
+There are 193 unit tests in the project.
 You can find the unit tests inside the root folder `test/unit`.

 In order to run the unit tests, you can use the following gulp task: